nhsconnect/prm-gp2gp-dashboard/README.md

 2. `cd prm-gp2gp-dashboard`
 3. `./tasks get-metrics <environment> && ./tasks get-metadata <environment>` only available environments are dev or prod.
 4. `npm run develop`

+## Updating for a new month

+When updating for a new month the keys will need to be changed in s3-config.json and steps 3-4 above will need to be rerun.